Shyam-pi/A-Star-Algorithm/README.md

 ## Folder Structure

-- **/PointRobot**: Contains the implementation of the A* algorithm for point robots using 'Up-Down-Left-Right' action space.
+- **/PointRobot**: Contains the implementation of the A* algorithm for point robots.
-- **/TurtleBot3**: Contains the implementation of the A* algorithm customized for TurtleBot3 using wheel velocity action space.
+- **/TurtleBot3**: Contains the implementation of the A* algorithm customized for TurtleBot3.

 ## Usage